wanxinyang/RCT_Pipeline_MIMICS_Integration/README.md

 # To-do
+1. add back the multi-threading
-1. Add input file safety logic to protect when cancelling a run
+2. Add input file safety logic to protect when cancelling a run
-2. add logic that adjusts config file for which branch order enabled/disabled so you dont have to do it manually
+3. add logic that adjusts config file for which branch order enabled/disabled so you dont have to do it manually

 # RCT-Pipeline to MIMICS Integration